Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 To fulfil the end-user story requirement of creating an account, and the sponsor user story of setting challenges, we implemented a web application.
 The application will be used by the end-users of our product, as well as the sponsors.
 Here they can view things like their ranking, their total steps, and can enrol in challenges.
 Sponsors can also use the website to create challenges.

 ## User requirements for key subsystems
-To break each of the three key subsystems down further, and before and substantive work began, we outlined the key requirements for each in order to understand what was eventually necessary to develop a Minimum Viable Product (MVP) and to ensure each of the team members were aware of the key functionalities of each subsystem.
-These will be explored in turn, before we analyse the final architecture of our system, and finally each of the key components.
+To break each of the three key subsystems down further, and before any substantive work began, we outlined the key requirements for each system in order to understand what was eventually necessary to develop a Minimum Viable Product (MVP).
+This also ensured each of the team members were aware of the key functionalities of each subsystem.
+These will be explored in turn, before we analyse the final architecture of our system, and finally each of the key components of our architecture.

 ### DESKTOP SYSTEM REQUIREMENTS